css-hooks/css-hooks/docs/usage/index.md

 }
 ```

-Notice that the `match` function accepts an `on` argument and returns an array
+Notice that the `on` function accepts a `$` argument and returns an array of
-of conditional styles.
+conditional styles.

-The `on` function constructs a conditional style.
+The `$` function constructs a conditional style.
 The first parameter defines a
 _condition_ (e.g. a hook), and the second is the style object that applies when
 that condition is true.